 Update on COVID-19

-We are hopeful that several study abroad options will be available for Spring 2021 and encourage students to get started on their applications ASAP.
-We are requiring backup plans, including enrolling in Spring 2021 courses at UMass and ensuring you have housing.
+There are several study abroad options available despite the ongoing pandemic and we encourage students to get started on their applications ASAP.
+We are requiring backup plans, including enrolling in courses at UMass and ensuring you have housing.
 Get started here.